SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

-You can recognize conflicting access to memory if you break down your code according to three characteristics: whether any accesses are writes, the duration of the accesses, the locations in memory being accessed.
+You can recognize conflicting access to memory if you break down your code according to three characteristics: whether any accesses are writes, the duration of the accesses, and the locations in memory being accessed.
 Specifically,
 a conflict occurs if you have two accesses that meet all of the following conditions:

-- One is a write access.
+- At least one is a write access.
 - They access the same location.
 - Their durations overlap.